harness/oats/packages/plugin-react-query/README.md

       overrides: {
         operationId: {
           /**
-           * By default, if the method is `GET`, `useQuery` is used
+           * By default, any operation expect "GET", will generate a mutation
-           * else, `useMutation` is used.
-This might not be the desired output
+           * hook using `useMutation`.
+This option can be used to overide this
-           * always and this option can be used to override the behaviour.
+           * behaviour for a given operation ID.
            *
-           * If this is set to `true`, no matter what the method is, `useQuery`
+           * When set to `true`, no matter what the verb, query hook will be
-           * will always to used.
+           * generated using `useQuery`.
            */
           useQuery: true,
         },